Business and Other Risks

 (17) Response to Infectious Diseases

 With the advance of globalization of people, goods, money, and information, there is a steady increase in risk from infectious diseases.
 This risk has become apparent with COVID-19, an as-yet unresolved situation that spread worldwide in 2020.
 With infectious diseases, there is a unique factor of restricting physical contact between people.
 As it pertains to the Group’s business operation, the initial impacts are on the supply-side: requests for employee (e.g. engineer) remote work, limitations on engineer movement between regions, and restrictions on face-to-face sales and recruitment activities.
 Furthermore, demand-side impact in the form of reducing engineer demand and shrinking and postponed R&D projects due to deterioration in business performance of customers, though this will vary in depth and length depending on country and industry.
 As a result, there will also be demand-side impact for our services in the form of reducing engineer demand and shrinking and postponed R&D projects.
 In general, infectious disease risks can spill over into other risks, such as political and economic, as well as risks associated with technological trends, and the labor environment.
 The emergence and increase of various infectious disease risks, not limited to the novel coronavirus, could affect the Group’s business operations and earnings.
+The Group practices a business management system that prioritizes the health and safety of employees even under the spread of infectious diseases.
+This includes building and operating information technology and personnel systems that support telecommuting, promoting remote customer development, and more.
+In addition, the dramatic increase in infectious disease risk awareness driven by COVID-19 is certain to promote the penetration of digital technologies in social and corporate activities.
+The Group considers this as an opportunity to enhance our engineers and solutions supporting digital technologies, expanding our business.

 (18) Natural Disasters and Accidents

 The Group operates more than 200 business locations throughout Japan and Group engineers work at more than 2,500 customers in this country.
 Accordingly, if a natural disaster such as earthquake or flooding occurs, or if an unforeseen accident occurs, such events may affect the Group’s business operations and performance.
+The Group has established business continuity plans and corporate crisis countermeasure regulations in the event of natural disasters or accidents.
+Measures include utilizing a data recovery center in the event of information system failure.

 (19) Climate Change

+The Group has confirmed through scenario analysis that the direct impact of climate change will be negligible because the Group does not need to own any sites or production facilities for its business operations.
+However, the introduction of a carbon tax, the implementation of the government's renewable energy policy, or advances in low-carbon or next-generation environmental technologies will affect the technologies required by customers.
+If our engineers and solutions are unable to respond to these changes in customer demand, our Group’s performance could be severely affected.
+If the Group’s efforts to address climate change are inadequate, or customers and investors do not understand these measures, we may encounter problems establishing smooth business relationships with customers and attracting long-term stable shareholders.
 The TechnoPro Group has determined that addressing climate change is one of the priority environmental areas in the TechnoPro Group Environmental Policy.
 We will respond to changes in customer demand by strengthening our engineer training system and providing solutions related to environmental technologies such as low-carbon and decarbonization, utilizing the research and analysis functions of our specialized department in charge of research and analysis of industry and technology trends, etc. In June 2022, we expressed our support for the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) and joined the TCFD Consortium.
 In the future, we will promote information disclosure based on the TCFD framework (Governance, Strategy, Risk Management, Metrics and Targets) in order to communicate even more effectively with a wide range of stakeholders, including shareholders and investors.
 At the same time, we will analyze risks from a long-term perspective and take measures to address climate change.
 For more information, please visit our website.(https://www.technoproholdings.com/en/sustainability/environment/tcfd.html)

 -Reputation-